illinoistech-itm/jhajek/itmt-430/project-tutorials/application-automation-deployment-with-secrets/Readme.md

   * Setup and open firewall ports
   * Understand the network diagram
 * `post_install_prxmx_frontend-webserver.sh`
-  * Install frontend applcation dependencies
+  * Install frontend application dependencies
   * This could be via `apt`, `npm`, or `pip` -- your package manager
   * This also involves moving code and/or starting services
   * Finding and replacing default values for secrets
 * `application-start.sh`
   * Retrieving and installing application dependencies
   * This sample uses NodeJS and NPM and based on a `package.json` file, has an additional install command to retrieve all the package dependencies
-  * I choose to inclue the `mysql2` and `dotenv` npm packages here
+  * I choose to include the `mysql2` and `dotenv` npm packages here
   * [NPM](https://www.npmjs.com/ "webpage of NPM") - is the Node Package Manager that NodeJS Uses --
   * [Recently purchased by Microsoft](https://www.cnbc.com/2020/03/16/microsoft-github-agrees-to-buy-code-distribution-start-up-npm.htm "webpage Microsoft purchases NPM")